Bezos' snack, room ratings and 'the net': Key online moments from tech hearing | Politics

 BEZOS EATS A SNACK Social media users jumped on the fact that Amazon's Bezos received no questions for more than an hour in his first appearance before Congress.
 At one point, the world's richest man appeared to reach off-screen for a snack, to the internet's delight.

-The Wisconsin Republican also grilled Facebook's CEO on Twitter Inc's decision to restrict Donald Trump Jr's account from tweeting for 12 hours this week after he violated its rules on coronavirus misinformation.
+The Wisconsin Republican also grilled Facebook's CEO on Twitter Inc's decision to temporarily restrict Donald Trump Jr. from tweeting after he violated its coronavirus misinformation rules.
 "I think what you might be referring to happened on Twitter, so it's hard for me to speak to that," said Zuckerberg.

-Republican Representative Greg Steube was also roasted on social media for asking Google's CEO, Pichai, why his campaign emails were going to spam folders in Gmail.
+Republican representative Greg Steube was also roasted online for asking Google's CEO why his campaign emails were going to spam folders in Gmail.
 ROOM RATER

 ALSO READ